Vodafone weighing bid for C&W Worldwide

-LONDON Vodafone Group, the world's largest mobile operator by revenue, is considering a bid for Cable & Wireless Worldwide, whose fixed-line network could boost bandwidth for its Internet-hungry customers.
+LONDON Vodafone Group (VOD.L), the world's largest mobile operator by revenue, is considering a bid for Britain's Cable & Wireless Worldwide CWP.L, whose fixed-line network could boost bandwidth for its Internet-hungry customers.

 "Vodafone regularly reviews opportunities in the sector and confirms that it is in the very early stages of evaluating the merits of a potential offer for CWW," the company said on Monday.